marennodenes/Flashcard-App/docs/release_3/rest_api_documentation.md

 - `success` (boolean, required): Indicates whether the operation succeeded
 - `message` (string, required): Descriptive message about the operation result
 - `data` (object, optional): The actual response payload (type varies by endpoint)

+**Note**: All API endpoints return HTTP status code **200 OK**.
+Success or failure is determined by the `success` field in the response body, not by HTTP status codes.

 ---